lilian-pouliquen/bot-lg/README.md

 ## 7. Discord server requirements

 In this section you can find the required elements for you Discord server.
-In order to use bot-lg, you need to copy-paste `/app/config/server_config.dist.json` as `/app/config/<your_discord_server_id>/server_config.json` and fill this file with the following required element ids.

-***IMPORTANT:*** The command `initialiser` creates all the required channels and roles with the correct permissions for you.
-It also creates the `server_config.json` in the correct directory.
+Before initialising you server, choose a language with the `configuerer langue` command.
+Then, with the command `initialiser`, Bot-lg will create all the required channels and roles with the correct permissions for you and save them in its database.

 ### 7.1.
 Roles

-Here is the list of the roles used by bot-lg:
+Here is the list of the roles Bot-lg will create and manage:

 | Role ids               | Name              | Types                | Descriptions                                                                                                                                   |
 | ---------------------- | ----------------- | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |